 To have a new code sent to you, press F5.

 We strongly recommend setting up more than one verification method.
-For example, if you travel a lot, consider setting up Azure Authenticator for your verification method.
+For example, if you travel a lot, consider setting up Microsoft Authenticator for your verification method.
 It's the easiest verification method to use, and a way to avoid text or call charges.

 If you're using other apps like Outlook on your desktop, you'll need to create an app password so they can connect to your Office 365 account.